clubanderson/labeler/README.md

                 app.kubernetes.io/part-of: sample-app

 # Labeler with deployment to multiple contexts
-If your in a jam and need kubectl or helm to deploy to multiple context, just add "--remote-contexts=wds1,wds2" to quickly deploy packages to multiple remote contexts
+If your in a jam and need kubectl or helm to deploy to multiple context, just add "--remote-contexts=wds1,wds2" to quickly deploy packages to multiple remote contexts.
+Assumes all contexts are in the original kubeconfig.
+(TODO - add params list of --kubeconfig in --remote-kubeconfigs and iterate to find the right one, then break)

   with kubectl: